The-L3rNa3aN/SpotifyPlaylist_AdSongs/README.md

 #### 28. "Welcome Home" by Radical Face.
 Heard in Nikon's "I Am" [advertisement](https://www.youtube.com/watch?v=nnNQoggSl0U) campaign featuring Robbie Williams that had started as early as 2009 / 2010.
 The Indian version featuring Mithila Palkar can be found [here](https://www.youtube.com/watch?v=3-ixlE85eQY).

+#### 29. "Gangster Of Love" by Johnny "Guitar" Watson.
+Heard in the Axe Click advertisement.
+The [original](https://www.youtube.com/watch?v=sbBi7J_rslk) starring Ben Affleck and Scoot McNairy aired in 2009, while the Indian [version](https://www.youtube.com/watch?v=TuXAlOWxpJ0) starring Ranbir Kapoor aired in 2013.
+The skits in both ads feature the same gist, albiet taking place during slightly different scenarios.

+#### 30. "Missione A Bombay" by Nicola Conte.
+Heard in another Garnier Fructis [advertisement](https://www.youtube.com/watch?v=YoV_xfvTViA) which aired in 2011.
+The gist of this advertisement might have been inspired by Garnier's ["Long and Strong"](https://www.youtube.com/watch?v=GDdXZYJYqgQ) advertisement which aired in 2006 and it also makes use of Transplants' "Diamonds and Guns" as their background score like most Fructis ads.